mhaack/mh-site/content/posts/2024-03-28-harnessing-the-power-of-the-sun-a-year-in-review-of-our-photovoltaic-system.md

 ---
-title: "Harnessing the Power of the Sun: A Year in Review of Our Photovoltaic System"
+title: "Harnessing the Power of the Sun: A Year in Review"
 category: project
 tags:
   - photovoltaic